signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ## Kubernetes distribution

 Use the `distribution` parameter to provide information about underlying Kubernetes deployment.
-This parameter allows the connector to automatically scrape additional metadata.
+This parameter allows the collector to automatically scrape additional metadata.
 The supported options are:

 - `aks` - Azure AKS